 Are there any health conditions that run in your or your partner’s family?

 Did your mother have complications during pregnancy and/or birth?

 Do you want your baby to be screened for Down syndrome?
 If yes, be prepared to share your prenatal screening choice now.

 Prenatal screening is offered to all pregnant people in Canada as part of their pregnancy care.
-This includes ultrasounds and the option to have a traditional screening test, an NIPT (non-invasive prenatal test), or no screening at all.
+This includes ultrasounds and the option to have a traditional screening test, a non-invasive prenatal test (NIPT), or no screening at all.

 What are your prenatal screening options?